IRA withdrawals

 Contents provided are for informational purposes only and don’t constitute tax or investment advice.
 For specific questions, you should consult a tax professional.
 Robinhood does not provide tax advice.
 Links to third party sites are being provided for informational purposes only.

-The Robinhood IRA is available to any customer with a Robinhood brokerage account in good standing.
+The Robinhood IRA is available to any of our U.S. customers with a Robinhood brokerage account in good standing.
+Note, if you have a B-Notice, you won’t be able to open an IRA until your account restrictions are lifted.